bnsuoh/LectureChat/README.md

 # Princeton Lecture Chat

-Beta version of this application is live at https://princetonlecturechat.herokuapp.com
+Alpha version of this application is live at https://princetonlecturechat.herokuapp.com

 ## Running Locally